-This braided bread, which is probably Byzantine in origin, is traditionally perfumed with the essence of makhlépi, the seeds of Mediterranean wild cherries.
-Check your local specialty stores for hard-to-find Greek ingredients.
+This braided bread is traditionally perfumed with the essence of makhlépi, the seeds of Mediterranean wild cherries.

 Yield: makes 2 Loaves

 - 2 cups warm milk

 - 9-10 cakes flour

 - 2 tsp. makhlépi (optional)

 - 8 tbsp. butter, melted and cooled

 - 6 eggs, 1 lightly beaten